-2^{nd} Tardy: Student will be issued a warning by teacher and be informed that a 3^{rd} tardy will result in a teacher detention.
+2nd Tardy: Student will be issued a warning by teacher and be informed that a 3rd tardy will result in a teacher detention.

 3rd Tardy: Student will receive a teacher detention.
+4th - 5th Tardy: Student will receive a Saturday detention.